-As of March 31, 2021, we had approximately \$0.4 million in our operating bank account, and working capital of approximately \$1.1 million.
+As of June 30, 2021, we had approximately \$332,000 in our operating bank account, and working capital of approximately \$785,000.

 Our liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain of our expenses in exchange for the issuance of the Founder Shares (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report), and a loan of approximately \$129,000 pursuant to the Note issued to the Sponsor (as defined below).
 We repaid the Note in full on February 19, 2021.
 Subsequent to the consummation of the Initial Public Offering and Private Placement, our needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor will provide us Working Capital Loans (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report).
-As of March 31, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.

 Based on the foregoing, management believes that we will have sufficient working capital and borrowing capacity from our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors to meet its needs through the earlier of the consummation of a Business Combination or one year from this filing.
-Over this time period, we will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.
+Over this time period, we will be using the funds held outside the Trust Account for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.